The Gilbert Arborescence Problem: Preliminaries

 For this example there are two sources $p_1, p_2$ and a sink $q$ which are the vertices of a triangle $\triangle p_1p_2q$ with edge lengths $\enorm{p_1-p_2}=1$ and $\enorm{p_1-q}=\enorm{p_2-q}=10$, as illustrated in Figure~\ref{figureEx1}.

-The tonnages at $p_1$ and $p_2$ are $2$ and $4$, respectively.
+The flows demanded from $p_1$ and $p_2$ are $2$ and $4$, respectively.
 The weight function is $w(t)=\lceil (3t+1)/2\rceil$, i.e., $(3t+1)/2$ rounded up to the nearest integer.
 This function is positive, non-decreasing and triangular, but not concave.
 For the example we only need the following values:

 Routing $1$ unit of the flow from $p_2$ via $p_1$ to $q$ gives a Gilbert network (Figure~\ref{figureEx1}) of total cost